khushigoyal01/Deploying-Java-Maven-Application-With-Tomcat-Jenkins-CI-CD-Tool/README.md

 # Maven_Repo
-This project is just a sample project of maven for jenkins .
+This project is a Maven project for deployment of a webapp using Jenkins and Tomcat server .